Health & Wellness

 Is cantaloupe good for dogs?

-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, cantaloupes are low in calories and high in fiber (which encourages a healthy gut) and water content.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, cantaloupes are low in calories and high in fiber (which encourages a healthy gut) and water content.
 They’re also packed with other nutrients, including:

 - Vitamin B-6: supports the immune system and nervous system